ShalvaMishvelidze/tbc-technical-assignment/README.md

 # TBC Technical Assignment

-In this project I have build "TBC x USAID" page of the [TBCAcademy](https://www.tbcacademy.ge/usaid) website
+In this project I have built "TBC x USAID" page of the [TBCAcademy](https://www.tbcacademy.ge/usaid) website

 ## Navigation